-To help you consider whether your project is sufficiently developed to make an application, please consider the following questions before applying:
+To help you decide whether your project is sufficiently developed to make an application, please consider the following questions before applying:

-Have you considered the impact on your organisation and its activities, both during the project and on its completion?

-- Have you undertaken research, consultation, and feasibility work to demonstrate the need for the project? - Have you identified any project constraints and risks such as, but not limited to, statutory approvals, consents (including any consents required for building works under the terms of any leases), land ownership and legal issues? - Have you considered the resources required to deliver the project? - Have you undertaken research to develop your budget and timetable?
+- Have you considered the impact on your organisation and its activities, both during the project and on its completion? - Have you undertaken recent research, consultation, and feasibility work to demonstrate the need for the project? - Have you commissioned a whole building Costed Condition Survey to understand all building defects, to demonstrate the need for the project work and to show a long-term strategy to deal with any maintenance backlog?
+Was this survey within the last five years, with costings updated in the last two years? - Have you identified any project constraints and risks such as, but not limited to, statutory approvals, consents (including any consents required for building works under the terms of any leases), land ownership and legal issues? - Have you considered the resources required to deliver the project? - Have you undertaken research to develop your budget and timetable?
 Have you taken appropriate professional advice? - Have you identified other sources of funding?
-Would the activity happen without our investment? - Have you considered what you will do if project costs increase? - Have you developed architectural drawings to inform your building project, if applicable? - Have you commissioned an access audit to inform your project proposals, if applicable? - Have you considered environmental sustainability as an integral part of your project?
+Would the activity happen without our investment? - Have you considered what you will do if project costs increase?
+Is this reflected in your risk register, with appropriate costings? - Have you developed architectural and engineering drawings, specifications and reports to inform your building project, if applicable? - Have you commissioned an access audit to inform your project proposals, if applicable? - Have you considered environmental sustainability as an integral part of your project? - Will your project have completed RIBA Work Stage 3 before you submit your application?
+Please note - if it has not completed RIBA Work Stage 3 at the point of application (or an equivalent level of development if not following RIBA Work Stages) then your application will not be eligible for MEND funding.